quchuyuan/SIIM-ISIC-Melanoma-Classification/README.md

 - matplotlib
 - sklearn

-I did not use TPU but you take a try if have access to a TPU.
+I did not use TPUs but you can take a try if you have access to a TPU.

 Run
 ---